lsst-tstn/tstn-010/index.rst

 Jupyter notebooks
 =================
 Jupyter notebooks (henceforth referred to as notebooks) will be the primary tool used in system verification and commissioning.
-The environment permits the simultaneous control of observatory functionality, data reduction/analysis tasks and documentation.
+The use of them is not strictly required, however the environment permits the simultaneous control of observatory functionality, data reduction/analysis tasks and documentation and is supported by the project.
 This is the natural starting point for development of ideas and demonstrating proof of concept(s).
 In the use-case referenced in this technote, notebooks are the starting point, where the user is free to do as they wish with its structure/content etc.

 User's notebooks are currently stored in the `ts_notebooks <https://github.com/lsst-ts/ts_notebooks>`_ repository.
-There is also a section where individuals create directories with their identifying name (e.g. pingraham).
+There is also a section where individuals create directories with their identifying name (e.g. pingraham or tribeiro).
 Notebooks should be cleared of all data prior to committing/pushing, to prevent the repo size from ballooning.
 The repo also holds a series of `examples` which ranges from telescope operation to EFD mining/analysis.